-There is a very simple answer to the question ‘When to Start Tomatoes Indoors’: it’s written on the seed package.
-For most tomatoes it is 6 to 8 weeks before the last frost day.
-To find your last frost date, go to these links if you live in Canada or in the USA.
+A very simple answer to the question ‘When to Start Tomatoes Indoors’ is written on the seed packets.
+For most tomatoes, it is 6 to 8 weeks before the last frost day.
+To find your average last frost date, go to these links if you live in Canada or the USA.

-Our last frost day is May 26, counting back 8 weeks we come to March 31.
-If you have a greenhouse you can plant the tomatoes out about two weeks before the last frost day, so start them two weeks earlier.
-This is basically all you need to know.
+Our last frost day is May 26.
+Counting back eight weeks, we come to March 31 as the best time to sow seeds to have seedlings ready to be planted after the last spring frost date.
+If you have a greenhouse, you can plant the tomatoes about two weeks before the last frost day, so start them two weeks earlier (early March).
+This is all you need to know.

 However, there is more to that question.

-When we first started growing tomatoes it was very confusing to me.
-Already in February, or at the latest at the beginning of March, everyone seemed to be eager to start seeds indoor.
-It even made me wonder if the seed packages had wrong dates on them.
+When we first started growing tomatoes, it was very confusing to me.
+Already in February, or at the latest at the beginning of March, everyone seemed eager to start tomato seeds indoors.
+It even made me wonder if the seed packages had the wrong information on them.

 I started making my own experiences and learning from them.
-Every year I would start a little later just to find that it actually was much better.
-At the end we had healthier seedlings and better, earlier harvests.
+Every year, I would start a little later than last year to find that it was much better.
+In the end, we had healthier seedlings and better, earlier harvests.

 Why is that?
 Let’s take a closer look.